Verifying your access…

 Personalised Setup Done

-That's a lot of the heavy lifting out of the way.
+You're now one step closer to your Bitcoin inheritance plan.
 Click below to generate your PDF guide.
-Save it, print it if you prefer, and keep it open beside you as you work through the 5 core documents.
+Save it, print it if you prefer, and keep it open beside you as you work through your 5 core documents.

-For a straightforward estate, most people complete the documents in 2–4 hours.
-More complex situations like multisig setups, blended families, and foreign assets will naturally take a little longer.
+For straightforward estates, most people complete the documents in 2 to 4 hours.
+More complex situations like multisig, blended families, foreign assets, and testamentary trusts will naturally take a little longer.

-If you’d like to move through it 2–4x faster with hands-on support, consider upgrading to the Guided package.
-It comes with a 60-minute guarantee: if we can’t finalise your Bitcoin estate plan across two 30-minute sessions after you’ve done your prep work, you’ll get a full refund, no questions asked.
+If you’d like to move through it faster with hands-on support, consider upgrading to Do It With Dale.
+It includes 2 × 30-minute video consultations and comes with a 60-minute guarantee: if we can’t finalise your Bitcoin estate plan across those two sessions after you’ve done your prep work, you’ll get a full refund, no questions asked.